Navy-gif/CorgiBot/README.md

 # CorgiBot
-A bot for displaying images/gifs of corgis on discord
+A Discord bot for displaying images/gifs of corgis (and other animals :D) on Discord.

+Written in JavaScript using the Discord.js library.
+Uses MongoDB to store data.